FalseGenius/foundry-puppyraffle-audit/audit-data/findings.md

 **Recommended Mitigation:** Consider using newer versions of solidity, or using uint256 variable types that can hold large values when dealing with tokens.

+### [M-03] The require statement in `PuppyRaffle::withdrawFees()` function would always revert in case of discrepancies between `PuppyRaffle::totalFees` and contract balance, making it inoperable to withraw any fees.

+**Description:** The require check in `PuppyRaffle::withdrawFees()` makes the function inoperable in case of overflows (totalFees is susceptible to it), or receiving ether from a malicious contract using selfdestruct.

+**Impact:** Due to the discrepancy, the contract will never truly be empty, and it limits `PuppyRaffle::feeAddress`' ability to withdraw any ether from the contract, resulting in operational inefficencies.

+**Proof of Concept:**

+**Recommended Mitigation:**

 ### [L-01] `PuppyRaffle::getActivePlayerIndex()` returning 0 for inactive players can mislead an active user at index 0, thereby undermining intended functionlity of the function.